wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade now for very important conflict with Minify bug fix.

 = 1.0.9 =
 Upgrade now for great new 'Help' feature - links from each admin page straight to that section of the docs.
 Plus 5 new tweaks and 2 Bug Fixes.